The SEO Framework · KB

 What does the SEO Bar check?

-The SEO Bar displays six assessments, each represented by a letter:
+The SEO Bar displays six items, each represented by a letter:

 • T — Title: Shows if your title exists, has appropriate length, and includes site branding.
 Displays as TG when the title is auto-generated from the page title.